meashiri/ctf-writeups/gh-pages/content/posts/202305-HeroCTF/index.md

 ```

-Since the LFSR generator uses random initial state, it is possible that the initial state can be all zeros.
+Since the LFSR generator uses a random initial state, it is possible that the initial state can be all zeros.
 This is invalid as there is no information to generate subsequent bits.
 Hence the function throws an exception.
-We can capitalize on this fact.
+We can capitalize on this fact that no flag character is ever XORed with 0 (which would return itself).
 ```
     ...
     ...